mcruz206/LearnAI-Bootcamp/lab03.3-deploy_to_remote_environment/README.md

 You may now decommission and delete the following resources if you wish:
   * The Azure Machine Learning Services accounts and workspaces
   * Any Data Science Virtual Machines you have created.
 NOTE: Even if "Shutdown" in the Operating System, unless these Virtual Machines are "Stopped" using the Azure Portal you are incurring run-time charges.
-If you Stop them in the Azure Portal, you will be charged for the storage the Virtual Machines are consuimg.
+If you Stop them in the Azure Portal, you will be charged for the storage the Virtual Machines are consuming.